Learning Stream on Humanitarian Financing: Bilateral funding – trends, challenges and opportunities for NGOs

 Learning stream on humanitarian financing

-As part of the learning stream on humanitarian financing, this event was the fourth session of five live interactive online learning events that ICVA and PHAP have been organizing with the purpose of providing NGOs and humanitarian workers with a stronger understanding of the humanitarian financing system.
+As part of the learning stream on humanitarian financing, this event was the fourth of six live interactive online learning sessions that ICVA and PHAP have organized between September 2016 and March 2017 with the purpose of providing NGOs and humanitarian workers with a stronger understanding of the humanitarian financing system.